Move data with less drag and more truth.

 without network layers

-consistent across runs
+consistent across 1.5B+ rows validated

 Coordination complexity